My story is proof

 There is no justice, only power

-With only a few small changes, you can gain strategic advantage and freedom.
+With a few minor changes, I gained massive strategic advantage and freedom.

-Starting your next job knowing you've made a strategically good business arrangement for you, your family and your career.
+Starting your next job knowing you've made a good business deal for you, your family, and your career.

-Knowing your options as all times - where to go and what to do to find the best situation for you personally, professionally and financially.
+Knowing your options - where to go and what to do to find the best situation for you personally, professionally, and financially.

 Not worrying about saying or doing the "wrong" thing because you have more than one source of income and no one owns you.